“Go now,” the guide shouts as a large black dorsal fin begins gliding past our boat, bobbing in the open sea.

-I was content to tread water, and watch it pass before my eyes, as if in a trance.
-The sunlight reflecting off the white dots across its body.
+I was content to tread water and watch it pass before my eyes as if in a trance.
+The sunlight reflected off the white dots across its body.

 The guide snapped me out of the moment with instructions to swim, but it was too late.
 The whale shark had gotten too far ahead of me, and because they swim against the current, it's not easy to catch up.

-Later, the guide had a good laugh at my expense, joking that I’m suppose to actually SWIM with them.
+Later, the guide had a good laugh at my expense, joking that I was supposed to SWIM with them.

-My nausea began to abate once the boat was moving again.
-Our destination was Playa Norte, off the northern coast of Isla Mujeres, where we’d stop for lunch.
+My nausea began to decrease once the boat was moving again.
+Our destination was Playa Norte, off the northern coast of Isla Mujeres, where we'd stop for lunch.

-A bumpy forty-five minute ride later, we eased our way into the gorgeous, shallow waters off the palm tree-lined Playa Norte.
+A bumpy 45-minute ride later, we eased our way into the gorgeous, shallow waters off the palm tree-lined Playa Norte.

-The stunning scenery was a surprise, the calm waters, a welcome respite from the waves of the open sea.
+The stunning scenery was a surprise, the calm waters a welcome respite from the open sea waves.